Ana Cheri Spills Out Of Tiny Orange Bikini

 Ana Cheri’s fans sound very excited about her newest Instagram update.
-It consisted of two images, and the photos showed the model wearing a tiny, orange bikini and a black hat.
+It consisted of two images, and the photos showed the model wearing a tiny orange bikini and a black hat.

 Cheri stood in front of a white wall with ivy growing on the sides, as she faced the camera straight-on.
-Her swimsuit was a light, orange color with a logo on the left side.
-The top was a classic, string bikini cut.
-Meanwhile, her bikini bottoms were super small, and the side ties rested high on her waist.
+Her swimsuit was a light, orange color with a logo on the left side, with the top showcasing a classic, string bikini cut.
+Meanwhile, her bikini bottoms were super-small, and the side ties rested high on her waist.

-Ana popped her right hip, while placing her right hand on the brim of her hat.
-She pursed her lips and gave a coy look for the camera, while appearing to wear a thin necklace.
+Ana popped her right hip while placing her right hand on the brim of her hat.
+She pursed her lips and gave a coy look for the camera while appearing to wear a thin necklace.

-The model’s makeup consisted of glimmering, purple eyeshadow and light pink lipstick.
+The model’s makeup consisted of glimmering purple eyeshadow and light pink lipstick.

 Meanwhile, the second photo was focused in on a bottle of CBD oil, which Ana held in her hand.
 She could be spotted smiling with her lips closed, but the model was completely blurry in the shot.